Mock data study for next-generation ground-based detectors: The performance loss of matched filtering due to correlated confusion noise: The Biases of Matched Filtering Caused by Confusion Noise

 If a signal has a low detector-frame total mass (such as a nearby BNS signal), then it will cross a wide range of frequencies; after the integration in Eq.~(\ref{eq:optimal_snr_sky_averaged_ratio}), the final ratio should still be very close to 2.
-However, for a signal with a very high detector-frame total mass (such as the high redshift signal or the IMBH signal), the frequency range within the detector is very narrow, then the network SNR loss due to the correlated confusion noise won't be negligible.
-Note that the analysis here is based on the upper rate case, the loss for the median rate case should be much smaller than this.
-So in general, we can still assume the quadrature summation rule of network SNR is still approximately true for two CE detectors, especially so if mitigation is applied as described in the next section.
+However, for a signal with a very high detector-frame total mass (such as the high redshift signal or the IMBH signal), the frequency range within the detector is very narrow, then the network SNR loss due to the correlated confusion noise will not be negligible.
+But in general, we can still assume the quadrature summation rule of network SNR is approximately true for two CE detectors, especially so if mitigation is applied as described in the next section.